cezarypiatek/cezarypiatek.github.io/src/content/post/the-art-of-designing-exceptions/index.md

 }
 ```

-As we see `IRange<>` help us improve code readibility, reduce the duplication of information about the allowed range and facilitate throwing exception.
+As we see `IRange<>` help us improve code readability, reduce the duplication of information about the allowed range and facilitate throwing the exception.
+It also enforces consistency in our codebase - a ready recipe for testing and informing about values outside the range.
-Actually this solution is not limited to the classical numeric ranges.
-You can have a class that implements `IRange<string>` and verify if given value belogs to predefined set of strings.
-Just remember to compose appropiate description in `GetDescription()` method.
+Actually, this solution is not limited to the classical numeric ranges.
+You can have a class that implements `IRange<string>` and verify if given value belongs to a predefined set of strings.
+Just remember to compose appropriate description in `GetDescription()` method.

 ## ArgumentOutOfRange - enum values

-The special situation when we what to use `ArgumentOutOfRange` is `default` case in `switch` statement for enum values.
-Here is the default code generated by Resharper for `switch` over a enum variable:
+The special situation when we what to use `ArgumentOutOfRange` is `default` case in the `switch` statement for enum values.
+Here is the default code generated by Resharper for `switch` over an enum variable:

 ```csharp
 private void DoSomething(SampleEnum option)